To see if you might be eligible for Supplemental Nutrition Assistance Program (SNAP) benefits, visit our pre-screening tool.

 How do I Get SNAP benefits?

-A member of your household has to apply at the local office.
-It should be listed in the government section of the local telephone book.
+A member of your household can apply for SNAP benefits at the local State or county office or by visiting the State agency’s website and completing an online application.
+The State agency information should be listed in the government section of the local telephone book.
 This is generally the quickest way to find the local office.
 If that doesn't work, try calling the SNAP Hotline for your State.
 Most of them are toll free numbers.

-If you are unable to go to the local office, you may have another person, called an authorized representative, apply and be interviewed on your behalf.
+If you are unable to go to the local office or do not have access to an internet-ready computer, you may have another person, called an authorized representative, apply and be interviewed on your behalf.
 You must designate the authorized representative in writing.

 Normally a household must file an application form, have a face-to-face interview, and provide proof (verification) of certain information, such as income and expenses.
 The office interview may be waived if the household is unable to appoint an authorized representative and no household member is able to go to the office because of age or disability.
 If the office interview is waived, the local office will interview you by telephone or do a home visit.
 A home visit must be scheduled beforehand with the household.